module Expressions:sig..end

 TypeCore.env * ExpressionsCore.expression * TypeCore.var list *

-val resolve_branch : TypeCore.var -> TypeCore.branch -> TypeCore.branch
+(TypeCore.var * Datacon.name * SurfaceSyntax.datacon_info) listval resolve_branch : TypeCore.var -> TypeCore.branch -> TypeCore.branchtype_def into something that's

-int -> ExpressionsCore.expression -> ExpressionsCore.expression
+int -> ExpressionsCore.expression -> ExpressionsCore.expressiontype substitution_kit = {

 |